m15e/fellowshipai-challenge-ulmfit-sentiment-classifier/README.md

 <strong>Classifying the sentiment of tweets</strong>

-This notebook is a documented attempt at creating an ULMFiT model that can correctly classify the sentiment of tweets from from the [Twitter US Airline Sentiment dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
+This is a documented attempt at creating an ULMFiT model that can correctly classify the sentiment of tweets from from the [Twitter US Airline Sentiment dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).
 The data consists of 14640 labeled tweets directed at six major US airline companies (Virgin America, United, Southwest, Delta, US Airways and American Airlines).
 We will train a model to identify whether the tweets are positive, neutral or negative.

 The Twitter US Airline Sentiment dataset is available [here](https://www.kaggle.com/crowdflower/twitter-airline-sentiment)